-- 31. Treated water from Gandharbpur 1 WTP will be conveyed to the US Embassy injection point through two 2,000-mm pipes.
+- 31. Treated water from Gandharbpur 1 WTP will be conveyed to the US Embassy injection point through one 2,000-mm pipe.
 This section will include (i) Gandharbpur WTP to Murapara Bridge (3 km), along the DWDB road; (ii) Sitalakhya River crossing by micro-tunneling method (0.5 km); (iii) the west bank of Sitalakhya River to Balu River through open paddy fields for a length of 4.5 km, wherein the pipes shall be accommodated within a 25 m-wide corridor through open paddy fields; (iv) Balu River crossing at Baraid by micro-tunneling for a length of 0.25 km; and (v) Balu River crossing to Vatara near US Embassy for a length of 6.5 km within the RoW of Raidhani Unnayan Kartripakhaya (RAJUK), a 100-ft road. - 32.
-Further on, from the injection point, 1,000 mm-1,800 mm diameter feeder mains will be laid along major arterial roads, connecting at strategic points based on the Dhaka water distribution model designed and operated for DWASA by IWM under the DMC.
+Further on, from the injection point, 1,000 mm-1,800 mm diameter feeder mains will be laid along major arterial roads, connecting at strategic points based on the Dhaka water distribution model designed and operated for DWASA by Institute of Water Modeling (IWM) under the Design Management Consultants (DMC)